Learn more about funded research in the Oro Lab

 Basal Cell Carcinomas in Mice Overexpressing Sonic Hedgehog Ligand

-Mutations in the PTCH1 tumor suppressor are found in patients with Basal cell nevus syndrome (Gorlin's).
-Gene regulatory relationships defined in the fruit fly suggest that SHH overproduction should mimic PTCH1 loss.
+The Scott lab found that mutations in the PTCH1 tumor suppressor cause Basal cell nevus syndrome (Gorlin's), a disorder where patients develop hundreds of BCCs and other hedgehog-dependent cancers.
+Gene regulatory relationships defined in the fruit fly suggest that SHH overproduction should mimic PTCH1 loss if SHH is sufficient to drive tumorigenesis.
 We show that SHH overexpression is sufficient to induce BCCs in mice and reinforce the unique dependence of BCCs on the hedgehog pathway for growth.
+We went on, in collaboration with Paul Khavari, to show a similar finding in human skin using SHH-retroviral infected, regenerated human epidermis.
+Fan, Oro, Scott and Khavari Nat Med 3:788-92 1997.

 Mtss1 / Src Kinase Signaling Cassette Regulates Ciliogenesis